zogzog/cubicweb/doc/tutorials/advanced/part02_security.rst

 * only authenticated users can see people
 * everyone can see classifier entities, such as tag and zone

+Also:

-Also, unless explicitly specified, the visibility of an image should be the same as its parent folder, as well as visibility of a comment should be the same as the commented entity.
-If there is no parent entity, the default visibility is ``authenticated``.
+* unless explicitly specified, the visibility of an image should be the same as its parent folder
+* the visibility of a comment should be the same as the commented entity
+* If there is no parent entity, the default visibility is ``authenticated``.

 Regarding write security, that's much easier: